rschristopher/rschristopher.github.io/src/saving/sovereignty/level-12.md

     </figure>

 Level 12 is the ultimate expression of Bitcoin self-custody, completely off-grid and airgapped, designed to withstand sophisticated physical, electronic, and network-based threats.
-It employs receive-only nodes (e.g., RF or satellite) and geographically distributed key signing, expanding the airgap to cover both DMZs (the receive-only nodes).
+It employs receive-only nodes (e.g., RF or satellite) and geographically distributed key signing, expanding the airgap to cover redundant DMZs (and the receive-only nodes).

-An Airgapped-Computer collects signatures from read-only Transaction-Managers (every step cryptographically verified), and a final signed transaction is then taken to a geographically distinct drop point, to broadcast via a stateless computer connected to a full node.
+An Airgapped-Computer collects signatures from read-only Transaction-Managers (every step cryptographically verified), and a final signed transaction is then taken to a geographically distinct drop point, to broadcast via a stateless computer.
 Importantly, the only "online" device is the drop point, with zero visibility into how transactions were created or signed.